 This owner spent the next two months proving to the domain registrar who he was to retain that domain name and not lose the website he has spent years building a local news brand around.
 He had to present a death certificate and show IRS records proving he was the station owner.

 More recently, a similar thing happened to another client who bought a group of radio stations from the family of an owner who had passed away.
 That previous owner was very hands-on.
-So, when he passed, he took with him the passwords to the domain registrar and e-mail hosting provider.
-Once the payments from the previous owner eventually stopped, the domain switched off and the e-mails stopped coming in.
+So, when he passed, he took the passwords to the domain registrar and e-mail hosting provider.
+Once the payments from the previous owner eventually stopped, the domain switched off, and the e-mails stopped coming in.
 There was nothing the new owner to do but change domain names and essentially start over building his radio website from scratch.
 Imagine everything that needed to be changed from the e-mail addresses, on-air promos, business cards, everything.

 As I look back on these stories, I must ask myself (and I hope you do too), “What would happen to my company’s online assets if I unexpectedly took a trip to Heaven?”
-I have a business partner, but I essentially hold the keys to everything including server passwords, my server admin’s contact information, e-mail accounts, the newsletter, this podcast account, and each of the social media networks.
+I have a business partner, but I essentially hold the keys to everything including server passwords, my server admin’s contact information, e-mail accounts, the newsletter, this podcast account, and each social media network.

 If my wife, children, or a business colleague could not access these accounts to at least hand them off to someone else, they would essentially last if the payments were being made with my credit card.
 Nobody could change ownership of them though and remember, that the cards I used to pay for these services have expiration dates too.
 Eventually, things will start breaking.

 So, this week let’s talk exit strategy for your digital assets.
 And even if you’re the Highlander and can divinely live forever, this is good information to have available in case you decide to sell your radio station at any point.